 Simply enter your settings, find “Personal Hotspot”, turn it on, and then connect to the new hotspot on your computer like you would a regular WiFi network.
 Android devices look slightly different depending on the model, but you’ll be looking for Wireless & Networks within the settings and it’s sometimes called tethering instead of hotspot.

-In the end, just make sure you secure your hotspot with a good password and you’re good to go.
+In the end, just ensure you secure your hotspot with a good password and you’re good to go.
 No need to fear a public network anymore!

-Use Tor (or a Tor-like service) for Privacy
+Use TOR Browser (or a Tor-like service) for Privacy

-If you’re worried about your mobile data limits or you need a more long-term solution, you can always consider something like Tor, or a Tor-like service that I’ll explain here.
+If you’re worried about your mobile data limits or you need a more long-term solution, you can always consider something like TOR (The Onion Router) or a Tor-like service that I’ll explain here.

-Now Tor isn’t a perfect privacy solution – frankly, nothing is – but it’s the most popular solution for journalist, activists and others who need to protect the connection between their data and their identity.
-It works by bouncing your connection through multiple nodes that each don’t know the full picture of either where the data came from or where it’s going.
+Now TOR isn’t a perfect privacy solution – frankly, nothing is – but it’s the most popular solution for journalists, activists, and others who need to protect the connection between their data and their identity.
+It works by bouncing your connection through multiple nodes that each doesn’t know the full picture of either where the data came from or where it’s going.

 As you can imagine, though, this multi-hop connection makes a noticeable difference in your internet speed.